 A Few Last Things …

-- Try your best to avoid getting sunburned just before your session – you don’t want a red, peeling nose in your portraits.
+- Avoid getting sunburned just before your session – you don’t want a red, peeling nose in your portraits.

 - Finally, don’t stress!
-These are just some helpful reminders to help you have your best, low-stress session!
-When you have everything planned and feel comfortable with your choices it results in a better experience for both you and your parents.
+These are just some helpful reminders to help you have your best senior pictures session!